 Artwork for Cover Consideration: Images should be uploaded in either a jpg or jpeg file format.

-Work may be submitted only through our online submission manager (see link at bottom of page, which will be live only during our submissions period.
-No email submissions will be accepted, and submissions that do not follow these guidelines will be discarded unread.
-The submission period for the Summer 2022 issue will begin on August 15, 2021, and remain open through 11:59 p.m. on December 15, 2021.
+- Work may be submitted only through our online submission manager (see link at bottom of page, which will be live only during our submissions period).

 Responses to submissions

-Please expect to wait up to four months for a reply.
-After that time, if you have not yet received a reply, please check on the status of your submission by sending an e-mail to email@example.com.
+Please expect to wait up to four months after the close of our submissions period for a reply.
+After that time, if you have not yet received a reply, please check on the status of your submission by sending an e-mail to firstname.lastname@example.org.
 Indicate the title of your piece, the genre, and the original date of submission.